1914Jegx/cadmu/docs/AUTOMATION.md

 - GitHub Pages serves the documentation from the `/docs` folder on the `main` branch.
 - Site URL: <https://1914jegx.github.io/cadmu/>
 - `docs/index.md` provides the landing page with links to all markdown guides.
+- Theme uses the Cayman template with overrides in `docs/assets/css/style.scss`.
 - Update docs and push to `main`; Pages rebuilds automatically (may take ~1 minute).

 ## Future Automation Ideas